Workflows For Video EditorsVideo Tutorials

-In today’s post, we’re talking about workflows for video editors.
+In today’s post, we’re talking about video editing workflow.
 We’ll dive into figuring out a process that allows you to understand the project direction, the story that needs to come across in the final video, the stages of working with a client throughout the post-production process, and file organization!

 What to do before you start video editing

 Before starting a video edit, there are several factors that you should be thinking of to make the process run smoothly and professionally.
 The first is spending time to really understand the point of the video; why is it being created?
 What is your client trying to accomplish with this video?
 In most cases, this will have already been established in pre-production, so you’ll have either received notes, a script, or direction from a producer, director, or the client.